ErikSenn/eriksenn.github.io/_pages/about.md

 I am enthusiastic about enriching the Machine Learning toolbox for Economists, and I apply Machine Learning to extract economically relevant information from novel data sources.

 Currently, I work on the following topics:
+- Data-driven interpretable AI (Symbolic Regression)
 - [Working paper](https://www.alexandria.unisg.ch/handle/20.500.14171/119138): "LongFinBERT: A Language Model for Very Long Financial Documents" (joint with Minh Tri Phan)
 - Financial Sentiment from Social Media Images
-- Networks of Retail Investors
+- Retail investor networks
-- Data-driven interpretable AI for Economics and Finance

 If you are interested in me or my work, [get in contact](mailto:erik-jan.senn@unisg.ch) and we can have a chat!